tabbykatz/portfolio/writings/week-7.md

 ## Work

 I don't have a lot to show for myself this week.
-I build two different sample React 'apps', both of which are sparse lessons and nothing fancy.
+I built two different sample React 'apps', both of which are sparse lessons and nothing fancy.

 - [Todo List to learn about callbacks in children](https://github.com/tabbykatz/SimpleToDo)
 - ['SWeather to learn about state](https://github.com/tabbykatz/-Sweather)